andrew-codes/softwarecraftsman.github.com/source/_posts/2013-02-03-using-rake-in-net-projects.markdown

 Build Output
 ---------------------------
-Currently or `msbuild` task is building all our projects in place and not outputing the assemblies anywhere useful.
-We remedy this by creating another task responsible for moving all built, Release assemblies.
+Currently the `msbuild` task is building all our projects in place and not outputing the assemblies anywhere useful.
+We remedy this by creating another task responsible for moving all the built Release assemblies.
 These assemblies will be copied to a temporary folder to be processed further by the build script.
 We do not, however, want to copy any test releated assemblies or dependent assemblies.
 To faciliate this, I have added a `project_folders` property at the top of the rakefile that contains only project folders not affiliated with testing.

 ```ruby
 rejectFolders = ["build", "release", "build_tools", "packages"]